-This means leaving the original fixed or variable rate and signing up to a new mortgage product which is (hopefully) less expensive and more suited to your current circumstances.
+This means leaving the original fixed or variable rate and signing up for a new mortgage product that is (hopefully) less expensive and more suited to your current circumstances.

 How long does it take to remortgage?

 In terms of how long it takes to get a remortgage, you’re looking at between one and two months after you apply.
-Bear in mind that this 4-8 weeks can be delayed, for example if there are issues with the mortgage valuation.
+Bear in mind that these 4 – 8 weeks can be delayed, for example, if there are issues with the mortgage valuation.

 Why remortgage your home?

 Many householders are opting to remortgage these days over moving home.
 There can be very low mortgage interest rates available and it could save you money.

 Every situation is individual, but let’s take a look at the common circumstances when it can be a good idea.